Emilio Nsue: Equatorial Guinea

 Nsue also captained Equatorial Guinea at the delayed 2023 Africa Cup of Nations.
-He became the first player to score a hat-trick in the Cup of Nations since Soufiane Alloudi in 2008, after scoring three goals against Guinea-Bissau on 18 January 2024.
+On 18th January 2024, in the second group stage game of the competition, he became the 17h (Note: and last to date) and oldest (Note: at 34 years and 110 days) player to score a hat-trick in the Africa Cup of Nations, after scoring three goals against Guinea-Bissau.
 He finished the group stage as top scorer of the competition with five goals.
 In the round of 16 match against Guinea, he missed a penalty with the score deadlocked at goalless draw; however, the opponent managed to clinch the victory in stoppage time.
 However, he eventually managed to win the "Golden Boot" as the top scorer for the tournament.
 Following the tournament, Nsue was suspended indefinitely by the FEGUIFUT after he was involved in "several episodes of serious indiscipline".
 In response, he made a live broadcast on his Instagram account, accompanied by Iban Salvador (also suspended), where he referred to various sport officials as, "suckers, cancers and corrupt."

 On 24 May 2024, Nsue was once again ruled as ineligible by FIFA.
 He had allegedly use a fraudulent Equatoguinean passport in which it is stated that he was born in Malabo, instead of Palma de Mallorca.
 In June 2024, FIFA judges ruled that Nsue was never eligible to play for Equatorial Guinea throughout his entire career.
 He was ruled to have continued playing for Equatorial Guinea "while undoubtedly knowing that he was ineligible" and was given a further six-month ban from playing international matches.
 On 5 March 2025, Nsue's request to change allegiances was accepted by FIFA, clearing him to play for Equatorial Guinea.

+On 24 December 2025, he played the first 2025 Africa Cup of Nations group stage against Burkina Faso, to become at 36 years 2 months and 24 days the oldest Equatoguinean to feature in the Africa Cup of Nations.
+A week later, on 31 December, in the third 2025 Africa Cup of Nations group stage against Algeria, he netted a goal to become Equatorial Guinea's oldest goalscorer ever, at age 36 years 3 months and 1 day.